Embed Env Vars in Files on a Nginx Docker Image with envsubst

 When you should not avoid using it?

-While ngnix is a powerful and versatile web server, there are scenarios where it might not be the best choice:
+While Nginx is a powerful and versatile web server, there are scenarios where it might not be the best choice:

 1. Simple, low-traffic websites: For basic websites with low traffic, ngnix’s advanced features may be overkill.
 A simpler server like Apache might be easier to set up and manage.